ga-curriculum/intro-to-mongoose/level-up/middleware.md

 # ![Intro to Mongoose - Level Up - Middleware](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will understand Mongoose middleware.
+**Learning objective:** By the end of this lesson, students will understand the fundamentals of Mongoose middleware.

 Middleware in Mongoose are functions executed at specific stages of a document's lifecycle, allowing intervention during asynchronous operations.
 They enable code execution before or after database operations like `save` and `delete`, facilitating custom behaviors such as data validation, modification, or activity logging.